JinruiFang/new_web/content/authors/admin/_index.md

         icon: chart-bar

 ---
 Hi!
 I am currently a graduate student studing data science at New York University!
 Before this, I obtained B.S. in Informatics (Data Science concentration) at the University of Washington.
+My research interests:
-My research interests are (1) unraveling the intricate links between data and human health to better understand and address health disparities, (2) developing interpretable NLP models for information extraction from health-related text, and (3) designing human-in-the-loop AI systems that support healthcare providers, patients, and policymakers in making evidence-based decisions.
+ (1) unraveling the intricate links between data and human health to better understand and address health disparities

+ (2) developing interpretable NLP models for information extraction from health-related text

+ (3) designing human-in-the-loop AI systems that support healthcare providers, patients, and policymakers in making evidence-based decisions.

+ Please see my research expereience in my resume!